 We were invited by the Offshore Wind Programme Board to discuss our conclusions; and, in a survey of senior industry executives carried out for the Committee on Climate Change, our concept of ‘commit and review’ was strongly endorsed.

 The new government, in line with our recommendations, has since announced it will extend the Levy Control Framework into the 2020s.
-In particular, it committed to supporting 10GW of offshore wind, so long as industry cost reduction continues.
+In particular, it committed to supporting 10GW of offshore wind, so long as industry cost reduction continues, as well as to spending £730 million of annual support on renewable electricity projects over this parliament.